Launching Kernels#

 • Use #[launch_bounds] to hint the compiler about your intended block size.

-The async launch macro returns a DeviceOperation instead of enqueuing immediately.
+With the cuda-host async feature enabled, #[cuda_module] also generates borrowed and owned async methods.
+These return lazy DeviceOperation values instead of enqueuing immediately.
 No stream is specified at launch time – the scheduling policy chooses one when the operation is executed:

 use cuda_async::device_context::init_device_contexts;